porterjamesj/virtualenvwrapper.el/README.md

 directory.
 Also callable noninteractively as `(venv-mkvirtualenv "name")`.

+#### `venv-mkvirtualenv-using`

+Supplying a prefix command (`C-u`) to `venv-mkvirtualenv` will prompt for a Python interpreter to use.
+You can use this function to specify the interpreter noninteractively.

 #### `venv-rmvirtualenv`

 Prompt for the name of a virutalenv and delete it.
 Also callable